MatosMaicon/book-store/README.md

 ## :books: IAB ~ Book Store<br/>
-This a simple book store, development in NodeJS and ReactJS.
+> This a simple book store, built in Node.JS and React.JS :metal:

 ### Backend